RESCUE/ENGINE 70 2018 KME Predator Engine

 This combination unit has a 1,500-g.p.m. fire pump and a 750-gallon water tank.
-This unit carries the majority of the rescue equipment and is fully outfitted to function as a primary or secondary attack engine.
+This unit is fully outfitted to function as a primary attack engine.
+The unit is also equipped with a reserve set of hydraulic rescue tools.
 The closed cab has seating for ten staff.
-This unit was purchased as a dual function piece of apparatus to replace an engine as needed and to gain required pumping capacity to assist in reducing fire insurance rating costs.
+This unit is a dual function piece of apparatus.

 The unit carries 3,000 gallons of water.
 The unit has a 500-gallon per minute pump.
 The tanker has a 10-inch quick dump discharge on the rear of the unit to maximize the capabilities of the unit to supply water.
 The unit carries one portable dump tank capable of holding 3,000 gallons of water.